PeteHaitch/methtuple/README.md

 ### Other notes

 * Bismark-Bowtie1 always sets the mapping quality (`mapQ`) as the value 255, which means unavailable in the SAM format specification.
 Thus the `--min-mapq` option will not have any effect for Bismark-Bowtie1 data.
-* `comethylation` skips paired-end reads where either mate is unmapped.
+* `methtuple` skips paired-end reads where either mate is unmapped.

 ## Acknowledgements

 A big thank you to [Felix Krueger](http://www.bioinformatics.babraham.ac.uk/people.html) (the author of Bismark) for his help in understanding mapping of bisulfite-sequencing data and for answering my many questions along the way.

-Thanks also to Tobias Sargeant ([@folded](https://github.com/folded)) for his help in turning the original `comethylation.py` script into the current Python module `comethylation` and for help in setting up a testing framework.
+Thanks also to Tobias Sargeant ([@folded](https://github.com/folded)) for his help in turning the original `methtuple.py` script into the current Python module `methtuple` and for help in setting up a testing framework.

 ## Questions and comments

-Please use the [GitHub Issue Tracker](www.github.com/PeteHaitch/comethylation) to file bug reports or request new functionality.
+Please use the [GitHub Issue Tracker](www.github.com/PeteHaitch/methtuple) to file bug reports or request new functionality.
 I welcome questions and comments; you can email me at <peter.hickey@gmail.com>.